Patrick Mahomes

-Mahomes spent his rookie season as the backup to Alex Smith.
-He was named the starter in 2018 after the Chiefs traded Smith to the Washington Redskins.
-That season, Mahomes threw for 5,097 yards, 50 touchdowns, and 12 interceptions.
-He became the only quarterback in history to throw for more than 5,000 yards in a single season in both college and in the NFL.
-He joined Peyton Manning as the only players in NFL history to throw for 5,000 yards and 50 passing touchdowns in the same season.
-For his performance in his first season as starter, he was named to the Pro Bowl, named First Team All-Pro, and won the NFL Offensive Player of the Year and NFL Most Valuable Player awards.
-Mahomes is one of four black quarterbacks to win the AP MVP award.
+Mahomes played college football for the Texas Tech Red Raiders, winning the Sammy Baugh Trophy as a junior after leading the FBS in passing yards and total touchdowns.
+He was selected 10th overall by the Kansas City Chiefs in the 2017 NFL draft and spent his rookie season as the backup to Alex Smith.
+In 2018, after the Chiefs traded Smith, Mahomes became the starter and threw for 5,097 yards, 50 touchdowns, and 12 interceptions.
+He became the first quarterback to achieve over 5,000 passing yards in both college and the NFL, and joined Peyton Manning as the only players to record 5,000 passing yards and 50 touchdowns in an NFL season.
+For his performance in his first season as a starter, he won the NFL Offensive Player of the Year and NFL Most Valuable Player awards, becoming one of four black quarterbacks to win the AP MVP award.